 Tenants facing eviction are afforded certain rights.
 The violation of these rights may provide a tenant a claim or a defense against an action for eviction.
 In Florida, the following are some of the legal grounds upon which a tenant may challenge an eviction.

 Under Florida Statute 83.67, a landlord seeking to evict a tenant cannot use “self-help procedures” to remove a tenant from the premises.
-For example, a landlord cannot force the tenant to leave; cannot disconnect the tenant’s utilities, such as the tenant’s water or electric; change the tenant’s locks; make threats; or either seize or displace the tenant’s property.
-Otherwise, the tenant could sue the landlord for damages or may have a valid defense to an eviction.
+For example, a landlord cannot force the tenant to leave; cannot disconnect the tenant’s utilities, such as the tenant’s water or electric; cannot change the tenant’s locks; cannot make threats; and cannot either seize or displace the tenant’s property.
+Otherwise, the tenant may have a valid defense to an eviction or could sue the landlord for monetary damages.

 This is a non-exhaustive list of prohibitions.
 For example, there are also Federal statutes that afford additional protections for “protected” dwellings, such as those that receive Federal funding or assistance.
 As mentioned, every case is fact specific.

-If you require legal assistance with a landlord-tenant or other legal matter, you can contact the Bress Law Firm, PLLC. at (954) 336-8049, or by email at Michael@BressLaw.Com.
+If you require legal assistance with a landlord and tenant or other legal matter, you can contact the Bress Law Firm at (954) 336-8049, or by email at michael@bressLaw.com.
 Initial consultations are free and confidential.
 We are located in Aventura, Florida, but serve clients throughout Miami-Dade County.
-By appointment only.
+All appointments are by appointment only.

 The information you obtain at this site is not, nor is intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 You are welcome to contact us about a legal matter via.
 Phone, Letter, or Electronic Mail.
 Contacting us does not create an attorney-client relationship.
 Please do not send any confidential information until such time as an attorney-client relationship has been established.
 Our firm, however, treats all client information as strictly confidential.